 Only in İstanbul would a 400-year-old mosque be called 'New'.
-Dating from 1597, its design references both the Blue Mosque and the...
+Constructed between 1597 and 1665, its design references both the Blue...

 Rüstem Paşa Mosque

 Nestled in the middle of the busy Tahtakale shopping district, this diminutive mosque is a gem.
 Dating from 1560, it was designed by...

 Dating from 1901, Pandeli has three salons that are encrusted with stunning turquoise-coloured İznik tiles and also feature painted...